 I was so incredibly surprised at the amount of distraction-free work I accomplished that I kept right on going.
 Killing that entire list in one day.

-The Amish are onto something here.
-By living like the Amish lifestyle and being present in the moment I was able to do all the things in less time.
+That little experiment made me realize that the Amish are onto something here.
+By living an Amish lifestyle and being present in the moment I was able to do all the things in (much) less time.

-Without all the distractions the Amish have their minds focused on what is being done and they are able to do things in a less stressed manner.
+Without all the distractions the Amish have their minds focused on what is being done.
+Giving 100% to the task at hand.
+And because of this, they are able to do things in a less stressed manner.
 They are not jumping from job to job because they are easily distracted.
 They are focused and productive.
 Two things very few Englisher’s are able to be for more than 10 minutes at a time.

 Cue the checklist, please!